axis7818/STAT312WordAnalyzer/README.md

 # STAT312WordAnalyzer

 ## Project Description
 We want to analyze the complexity of words based on their source, proportion of vowels, \(etc?\).
-We will use the length of the word as a basic measure of the word’s complexity and this will be our response variable for all questions.
+We will use the length of the word as a basic measure of the wordï¿½s complexity and this will be our response variable for all questions.
 * What effect does word source have on Complexity? \(Wikipedia, Scholarly Journal, social media \(twitter\), reddit, etc.\)
 * What effect does the proportion of vowels in a word have on Complexity?
 * More?
-Words than end in “ing” or other suffix.
+Words than end in ï¿½ingï¿½ or other suffix.

 ## Members
 * Cameron Taylor
 * David Pieper
 * Khoa Nguyen
 * Matt Seno
 * Brad Harris (dropped)